wp-plugins/fv-wordpress-flowplayer/readme.txt

 = Is there a way to force pre-buffering to load a chunk of the video before the splash screen appears? =

 This option is not available.
-Splash images are used to save the server load, so the videos are loaded only when user requests to watch them.
-Loading videos before the splash screen would be very inefficient, and it is something we are trying to avoid.
+With autobuffer, it means every visitor on every visit to your page will be downloading the video.
+This means that you use a lot more bandwidth than on demand.
+I know that I actually watch the video on only about 1/3 of the pages with video that I visit.
+That saves you money (no bandwidth overages) and means that people who do want to watch the video and other visitors to your site get faster performance.
+If you want to autobuffer, you can turn that on in the options (we turn it off by default and recommend that it stays off).

 == Screenshots ==